icgc-dcc/dcc-docs/docs/cloud/repositories.md

  Barcelona | pcawg-barcelona | [Portal](https://dcc.icgc.org/repositories?filters=%7B%22file%22:%7B%22repoName%22:%7B%22is%22:%5B%22PCAWG%20-%20Barcelona%22%5D%7D%7D%7D) | https://gtrepo-bsc.annailabs.com/cghub/data/analysis/download/
  Santa-Cruz| pcawg-cghub | [Portal](https://dcc.icgc.org/repositories?filters=%7B%22file%22:%7B%22repoName%22:%7B%22is%22:%5B%22PCAWG%20-%20Santa%20Cruz%22%5D%7D%7D%7D)| https://cghub.ucsc.edu/cghub/data/analysis/download/

-\* Two seperate repoisitories are hosted in Chicago, each for a different research project.
+\* Two seperate PCAWG repoisitories are hosted in Chicago, each for a different research project.

 ### Obtaining Data Access

-Provided you have the proper permissions from DACO, you can download access keys for GNOS repositories from
-<https://pancancer-token.annailabs.com/> using the "Sign in with Google" or "Sign in with OpenID" options depending on what email address is associate with your DACO account.
+Provided you have the proper permissions from DACO, you can download access keys for GNOS repositories from [the Annai Systems site](https://pancancer-token.annailabs.com/) using the "Sign in with Google" or "Sign in with OpenID" options depending on what email address is associate with your DACO account.
 If you have forgotten which email the account is tied to, contact the help desk at <help@annaisystems.com>.

 ### Download Client Operation

 The manual for the operation of the Genetorrent client can be found at <https://annai.egnyte.com/dl/H87r6b0MCS>.
 Remember to prepend all download requests with the client specific data path provided in the table above.

 ## PDC
-Secure data cloud that stores PCAWG data.
+Secure data cloud that stores US PCAWG data.

 | Name                 | Bionimbus Protected Data Cloud |
 |:---------------------| ----------------